 Winter.
 Whether we like it or not, it’s right around the corner, ready to drop the temp while you crank up the thermostat.
 Don’t wait ’til the last minute to start thinking about winterizing your home.
-Fall can often bring low temps as well, and some day soon you’ll be giving in to the chill and turning on your home’s heat.
+Fall can often bring low temps as well, and someday soon you’ll be giving in to the chill and turning on your home’s heat.

 1. Dodging the Draft

-Many homeowners struggle with with cold drafts, particularly if they happen to own an older home.
+Many homeowners struggle with cold drafts, particularly if they happen to own an older home.
 So, what’s the solution?
 You can thank your elders for this little gift.
 Introducing … the draft snake.
-This trend started during the Great Depression, and the best part is is simple and affordable.
+This trend started during the Great Depression, and the best part is simple and affordable.
 All you need to do is fill a fabric pouch with sand or just roll up an old towel to make your draft snake, then place it along the foot of your door.
 It will stop the warm air from rushing out and the cold air from rushing in.

 2. Bring on the Bubble Wrap

-Try to resist popping that bubble wrap (we know, it’s so much fun) and use it as a cheap insulation for your windows.
+Try to resist popping that bubble wrap (we know, it’s so much fun) and use it as cheap insulation for your windows.
 It may look slightly unconventional, but we’ll see who’s laughing when you save a ton on your heating bill.

 3. Redirect Your Ceiling Fans

-This is one simple trick which eludes many homeowners.
+This is one simple trick that eludes many homeowners.
 If you have ceiling fans, take a close look at what direction they are currently turning.
 A clockwise rotation will create warm air, while a counter-clockwise rotation will create cool air.
 When the temp outside begins to drop, make sure you have your fan set correctly and you could be cutting your heating costs by as much as 10%.